-- 1. Upon the Council's approval of a Plan of Work, the Secretary-General shall prepare an exploitation contract between the Authority and the applicant in the form prescribed in annex IX to these regulations. - 2.
-The exploitation contract shall be signed on behalf of the Authority by the Secretary-General or duly authorized representative.
+1. Upon the Council's approval of a Plan of Work, the Secretary-General shall prepare an exploitation contract between the Authority and the applicant in the form prescribed in annex IX to these regulations.

+2. The exploitation contract shall be signed on behalf of the Authority by the Secretary-General or duly authorized representative.
 The designated representative or the authority designated under regulation 5 (2) shall sign the exploitation contract on behalf of the applicant.
-The Secretary-General shall notify all members of the Authority in writing of the conclusion of each exploitation contract. - 3.
-The exploitation contract and its schedules is a public document, and shall be published in the Seabed Mining Register, except for Confidential Information, which shall be redacted.
+The Secretary-General shall notify all members of the Authority in writing of the conclusion of each exploitation contract.

+3. The exploitation contract and its schedules is a public document, and shall be published in the Seabed Mining Register, except for Confidential Information, which shall be redacted.

-Rights and exclusivity under an exploitation contract
+Rights and exclusivity under an exploitation contract Alt.
+Exclusive rights of a Contractor under an exploitation contract

-- 1. An exploitation contract shall confer on a Contractor the exclusive right to: - (a) Explore for the specified Resource category in accordance with paragraph 7 below; and - (b) Exploit the specified Resource category in the Contract Area in accordance with the approved Plan of Work, provided that production shall only take place in approved Mining Areas. - 2.
-The Authority shall not permit any other entity to exploit or explore for the same Resource category in the Contract Area for the entire duration of an exploitation contract. - 3.
-The Authority, in consultation with a Contractor, shall ensure that no other entity operates in the Contract Area for a different category of Resources in a manner which might interfere with the rights granted to the Contractor. - 4.
-An exploitation contract shall provide for security of tenure and shall not be revised, suspended or terminated except in accordance with the terms thereof. - 5.
-An exploitation contract shall not confer any interest or right on a Contractor in or over any other part of the Area or its Resources other than those rights expressly granted by the terms of the exploitation contract or these regulations. - 6.
-The Contractor shall, subject to regulation 20, have the exclusive right to apply for and be granted a renewal of its exploitation contract. - 7.
-In relation to Exploration activities in the Contract Area conducted under an exploitation contract, the applicable Exploration Regulations shall continue to apply as set out in the relevant Guidelines.
-In particular, the Contractor shall be expected to continue to show due diligence in conducting Exploration activities in the Contract Area, together with the payment of applicable fees and the reporting of such activities and its results to the Authority in accordance with the applicable Exploration Regulations, including under regulation 38 (2) (k).
+1. An exploitation contract shall confer on a Contractor the exclusive right to:

+(a) Explore for the specified Resource category in accordance with [paragraph 7 below] [the rules, regulations and procedures of the Authority, where the approved Plan of Work provides for the stage of exploration]; and

+(b) Exploit the specified Resource category in the Contract Area in accordance with the approved Plan of Work, provided that production shall only take place in approved Mining Areas.

+2. The Authority shall not permit any other entity to exploit or explore for the same Resource category in the Contract Area for the entire duration of an exploitation contract.

+3. The Authority, in consultation with a Contractor, shall ensure that no other entity holding a contract with the Authority operates in the Contract Area for a different category of resources in a manner which might interfere with the rights granted to the Contractor.

+4. An exploitation contract shall provide for security of tenure and shall not be revised, suspended or terminated except in accordance with the terms thereof, and articles 18 and 19 of Annex III of the Convention.

+5. An exploitation contract shall not confer any interest or right on a Contractor in or over any other part of the Area or its Resources other than those rights expressly granted by the terms of the exploitation contract or these regulations nor limit any (other) freedoms of the high seas.

+6. The Contractor shall, subject to regulation 20, have the exclusive right to apply for and be granted a renewal of its exploitation contract.

+7. In relation to exploration activities in the Contract Area conducted under an exploitation contract, the applicable Exploration Regulations shall continue to apply as set out in the relevant Guidelines.
+In particular, the Contractor shall be expected to continue to show due diligence in conducting exploration activities in the Contract Area, together with [the payment of applicable fees and] the reporting of such activities and its results to the Authority in accordance with the applicable Exploration Regulations, including under regulation 38 (2) (k).

+8. The Contractor shall exercise the exclusive rights provided for in this regulation in consistence with articles 87 and 147 of the Convention.